 This CE activity is accredited by the Commission on Accreditation for Pre-Hospital Continuing Education (CAPCE) for 3.0 Basic or 3.0 Advanced CEH.

 Amanda Cooksy, Fire and EMS burn educator for the Burn and Reconstructive Centers of America, will teach the lecture with a focus on the first 24 hours of treatment after a burn or wound injury.
-This is a closed Emergency Burn Care lecture for fire and EMS staff at Commerce Fire and AMR Hunt County.
+This is a closed Emergency Burn Care lecture for hospital staff at Glen Rose Medical Center in Glen Rose, TX.

 At the conclusion of this virtual course, attendees will be able to: